Getting Around

 Streetcar

 Streetcars are a very rare form of transportation that can only be found in 18 locations in Japan.
 Some of the original “retro” cars, similar to the cable cars in San Francisco, are still in operation.
-Hiroshima’s streetcars are called Hiroden and are very popular with local residents and tourists alike.
+Hiroshima’s streetcar company is called Hiroden (short for Hiroshima Dentetsu [Hiroshima Electric Railways]) and is very popular with local commuters and tourists alike.

 Joy in HIROSHIMA